 2018 Wisconsin Insurance Case Law Year in Review

-Insurance Coverage Litigation Law Alert 02/04/19 Jeffrey O. Davis, Keith A. Bruett, Patrick S. Nolan, Patrick J. Murphy, Brandon R. Gutschow, Alexandra W. Shortridge, and Joseph Poehlmann
+Insurance Coverage Litigation Law Alert 02/04/19 Jeffrey O. Davis, Keith A. Bruett, Patrick S. Nolan, Patrick J. Murphy, Brandon R. Gutschow, Alexandra W. Shortridge, Joseph Poehlmann

 Quarles & Brady’s Insurance Recovery Team keeps its finger on the pulse of Wisconsin insurance law and we want to help keep you informed.
 This article compiles the important 2018 Wisconsin Court cases that may impact your business or practice.
 It will get you up to speed on the current state of the law and help you anticipate what’s to come in 2019.
 For additional information, please reach out to any member of Quarles & Brady’s Insurance Recovery Team.